kingston-hackSpace/All-about_LEDs/Basic_LED.md

 LEDs are current-driven devices, incorrect current (and voltage) can burn/damage the LED.

-**One singular LEDs draw ~20mA**.
-Your circuit should provide as much as current the LED requires, but prevent current spikes using resistors and other components.
+**A single LED typically draws ~20 mA**.
+Your circuit should allow the LED to draw the current it requires, while limiting that current using resistors or other components.

 *Note: If using the appropriate resistors, there is no need for an LED driver –only about this type of LEDs*

 ---
-### Ohms Law

-Voltage = Current x Resistance
-V = I x R

-This formula is key to calculate how to power your LEDs.

----

-**CASE 1: Using batteries**
+**CASE 1: Powering 1-LED**

 - 3V coin cell (alkaline):